 All the recorded results showed compliance with the national and international guidelines for ambient air quality moreover, most of the data recorded were way below the guidelines, which indicates that the ambient air quality in this area are matching with guidelines of emissions released from proposed sources.

 5. NOISE LEVELS RESULTS

-Table 5-5-1 presents the results of one-hour average ambient noise measurements and their corresponding national and international permissible limits.
+Table 55-1 presents the results of one-hour average ambient noise measurements and their corresponding national and international permissible limits.

-Table 5-5-1 Ambient Noise Levels Readings at First Location P1 8 hours average
+Table 55-1 Ambient Noise Levels Readings in the location 8 hours average